 The concept of subscription billing has changed drastically in recent years as customers become more accustomed to being billed with them.
 The next evolution for the process could very well be the adoption of metered pricing models.

 The idea of metered billing is hardly a new one; metered billing is how consumers pay for their water, gas (for their house and car), and bandwidth, among others.
-Even so, the potential of metered pricing hasn’t quite made its way across the subscription landscape just yet.
-That is to say software as a service, over-the-top content, subscription boxes, Internet of Things devices, and more.
+Even so, the potential of metered pricing hasn’t entirely made its way across the subscription landscape just yet.
+That is to say, software as a service, over-the-top content, subscription boxes, Internet of Things devices, and more.

 Metered billing also allows customers to pay for only what they use, so they don’t feel like they’ve wasted their money.

-1. Whether Their Product is Suited to a Metered Billing Structure
+1. Whether companies Product is Suited to a Metered Billing Structure

-Can the product/service you provide be broken down into individual units.
-If it can, then what elements or components are the individual units based on?
-Customers must be able to easily understand those elements so they aren’t shocked when they receive their first metered bill.
+Can the product/service you provide be broken down into individual units?
+If it can, then what elements or components are the select units based on?
+Customers must be able to understand those elements easily, so they aren’t shocked when they receive their first metered bill.